MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 # Setting up Taxes

 In this guide we'll investigate how various setting on Shopify impact storefront prices and taxes displayed to the customer and how to configure [!INCLUDE[prod_short](../includes/prod_short.md)] to support setting on Shopify.
 This guide is not intended to be a comprehensive taxation guide.
 To learn more, contact your local tax authority or a tax professional.
-In following guide we assume that you are liable to pay taxes when selling goods locally or internationally.
+In following guide, we assume that you are liable to pay taxes when selling goods locally or internationally.

 ## Selling in domestic market